bramburn/florisboard/docs/docs/technical/language-packs-chinese.md

 Chinese shape-based language pack based on fcitx5-table-extra.

 This pack is released under a separate license.
-Please visit to download: [TODO: add link to release page](https://)

 :no_entry: :no_entry: **WARNING** :no_entry: :no_entry: